ludovig/modern3d-jogl/README.md

 Current maintenance by Pavel Rojtberg at https://paroj.github.io/gltut/ with github repository here https://github.com/paroj/gltut

-Port of Giuseppe Barbieri (elect86) from jvm-graphics-labs at https://github.com/jvm-graphics-labs/modern-jogl-examples was used as a starting point
+Port of Giuseppe Barbieri (elect86) from jvm-graphics-labs at https://github.com/jvm-graphics-labs/modern-jogl-examples was used as a starting point (and later)

 #### How to use
 Get a list of available tutorials with command below